smxa/SellAuth-SDK/README.md

 # SellAuth Utils

-Open Source TypeScript SDK for the SellAuth API.

-Transparency note: This repository is published publicly for open-source transparency and auditability.
-It contains the actual client/runtime utilities used on the backend of https://illegal.wtf/ (WTF Services) – with only private configuration and secrets excluded.
-Publishing the code allows anyone to:

-- Inspect authentication, retry, pagination and middleware behavior.
-- Verify there is no hidden telemetry or unexpected network traffic.
-- Reproduce / debug issues seen in production.
-- Build compatible tooling or contribute improvements.

-TypeScript SDK for the SellAuth API.
+Company-maintained TypeScript library for interacting with the SellAuth API (our digital goods marketplace provider).
+We use this package in our backend to manage our storefront operations and payment flows.
+It is published publicly to provide transparency and allow external auditing or reuse.

+Powers our production backend at https://illegal.wtf/ (no private business logic or secrets included).
+Safe to reuse for other SellAuth integrations.

 Provides: